 What should I wear under a bulletproof vest?

-Wear a tight-fitting, moisture-wicking t-shirt under your bulletproof vest.
+Wear a tight fit, moisture-wicking t-shirt under your bulletproof vest.
 Sweating is unavoidable in most cases, and moisture-wicking material will keep you from getting soaked.

 Something like the 221B Tactical Maxx-Dri Silver Elite T-Shirt is just right for the job.
 It's anti-microbial, keeps you odor-free, and provides UV protection.